AKHIL1633/Mnist-gan-from-scratch/README.md

 - Visualize training progress with sample image generation.

--Custom training loop with manual control over loss functions and optimizers.
+- Custom training loop with manual control over loss functions and optimizers.

+# Methodology

+- Preprocessing: Normalize MNIST images to [-1, 1] range to stabilize GAN training.

+- Model Architecture:

+    - Generator:

+Dense projection layer followed by reshaping to image form.

+Upsampling using Conv2DTranspose layers with LeakyReLU and BatchNormalization.

+Discriminator:

+CNN-based model with Conv2D layers, dropout, and dense output for binary classification.